theunicornguild/the-reading-potato/06_create_an_article/02_python_4_view.md

 ```python
 article = form.save(commit=False)
 ```
-Then we manually set the author as the person who made the request `request.user`.
+Then we manually set the author as the person who made the request.
+We can get the logged in user from the `request` variable that is received as a parameter in every view.
 Finally, we save it to the database.
 ```python
 article.author = request.user
 article.save()